 Companies who are leading the field of people analytics are looking at data from many sources—e.g. employee surveys, social media, and integrated data from HR and financial systems—and using that data to draw insights about employee productivity, engagement, and issues such as diversity and gender pay equity.

-In our conversations with people analytics professionals from hundreds of companies, however, we’ve found that almost none of these teams are looking at the impact of flexibility on key operational and people metrics.
+In our conversations with people analytics professionals from hundreds of companies, however, we’ve found that almost none of these teams are looking at the impact of flexibility on key business outcomes and people strategies.

 Why?
 Because flexibility has historically been a soft and squishy concept which prevents teams from being able to structure and collect the data in a way that can be analyzed to produce meaningful insights.
 At most, companies today look at when employees badge in and out of an office building or who in their HRIS is on a formal “flexible arrangement”— data that is often inaccurate or incomplete and perhaps most importantly, only accounts for current state data as opposed to forecasting employees’ actual needs for flexibility.